IT and Library Services

 eduroam for external Visitors

-In addition to staff, students and researchers, the university receives many visitors every day, such as guest lecturers, contractors and conference delegates, who often require access to a Wi-Fi network.
+We receive many visitors every day, such as guest lecturers, contractors and conference delegates.

-eduroam Visitor Access (eVA) allows the university to create temporary eduroam accounts and assign them to visitors.
-This allows visitors access to the same safe and reliable Wi-Fi network as standard account holders.
+eduroam Visitor Access (eVA) allows us to create temporary eduroam accounts for visitors.
+This allows access to the same safe and reliable Wi-Fi network as standard account holders.

 To request eduroam access for a visitor, please contact the IT Service Desk.